-motead or doing this workaround.
-If you cannot use envoy vistor or greater, therritis recommended that you upgrade to sagecal agent v4.3.0 or later and use the previous Lua workaround which will work in more cases.
+This tead of using this workaround.
+If you cannot use envoy visios or greater, then it is recommended that you upgrade to sigset agent v4.3.0 or later and use the previous Lua workaround which will work in more cases.